trilitech/tezos-developer-docs/docs/dApps/unity.md

 ---
 title: Tezos SDK for Unity
-authors: John Joubert, Tim McMackin
+authors: Tim McMackin
 last_update:
-  date: 22 November 2023
+  date: 1 December 2023
 ---

 The Tezos SDK for Unity provides tools that let you access user wallets and Tezos in games and other Unity projects.